Below are the Actionable Image SEO Tips, that can improve your Image search rankings. You can also check our eCommerce SEO Guide.

 - There are many researches proving that image increases the page interactivity.
 Instead of an utterly bland text page, insert pictures to keep the visitor on the page.

 - Add images that complement the content of the page.
-The picture you are adding to the page should go with the context of the post.
 Make an image around the keyword of the post or the topic you are writing about.

 - Always use your most important image at the top of the page, as Google renders the page from top to bottom, and content at the top of the page is more impactful.

 - The image must have a purpose for being on the page.
 You should ask yourself, what is the point of this image I am uploading?
 If it does not serve any purpose other than SEO, don’t upload it.